Victorian Aboriginal Honour Roll

 Collection notice

-The Department of Premier and Cabinet (the Department) is using the services of Award Force to administer nominations.
+The Department of Premier and Cabinet (the Department) is using the services of Award Force to administer this form.
 The Department is responsible for ensuring that your personal information is collected, held, used, managed, shared, disclosed and stored in accordance with our privacy policy.

 Privacy statement

-Consistent with Victorian Government policy and legislation, the department endorses fair information handling practices.
-Personal, health and sensitive information supplied will be used by the department and the selection panel for the purposes of considering nominations and recommending award recipients.
+Consistent with Victorian Government policy and legislation, the Department endorses fair information handling practices.
+Personal, health and sensitive information supplied will be used by the Department and the selection panel for the purposes of considering nominations and recommending inductees for endorsement.

-Personal information of the recommended recipients will be used by the office of the Minister for Treaty and First Peoples for the purpose of endorsing award recipients and their bursaries.
+Personal information of the recommended recipients will be used by the office of the Minister for Treaty and First Peoples for the purpose of reviewing and endorsing proposed inductees.

-Information will not be disclosed or used for any other purpose without the express consent of the person to whom the information relates, unless otherwise required or permitted by law.
+Information will not be disclosed or used by the Department for any other purpose beyond the Honour Roll without the express consent of the person to whom the information relates, unless otherwise required or permitted by law.

 Data security and ownership

-The information you provide in this application will be saved in the Department’s document and grants management systems.
-Access to these files will be restricted to Department staff responsible for processing applications.
-Your draft form can be seen by Department staff but will not be viewed in detail or considered for eligibility until you have submitted it.
+The information you provide in this nomination will be saved in the Department’s document and grants management systems.
+Access to these files will be restricted to Department staff responsible for processing nominations.

 Privacy policy